-I mean, it's finally October, which is Halloween month.
-We start decorating around mid-September and my whole house gets transformed into a "haunted mansion".
+It's finally October, which is Halloween month.
+We start decorating around mid-September and my whole house is transformed into a "haunted mansion".
 Halloween is my most favorite holiday ever!!
 After Thanksgiving of course, because... mashed potatoes and pumpkin pie.
 Yum!

 Quick, grab the FREE Gone Batty top from Patterns for Pirates here.
 Then, click here for the sewingtutorial.
 It's the cutest!!
 Talk about a last-minute costume that's appropriate for work and/or school.
 You can wear it as an everyday top as well.
 It comes in one size fits most, so no fussy fitting issues to worry about.
 All the wins with this one!
 Yes, please!!

 I've had a long history of bats through caving experiences and I've grown to love them most of all.
 Bats are my favorite Halloween creature.
 When I saw this pattern last year (why did I wait so long??)
 I had to have it.
 Umm... a shirt with bat wings, yes please!
 Bonus, you could even sew white topstitching thread to make it a spiderweb instead, if you wanted.
 Oooohhh maybe that'll be next year's project.

 Put your PDF pattern pages together matching the letters at the ends.
 Tape the pages together and then cut out the pattern shape.
 Make sure your knit fabric is washed.
 Knit shrinks.
 Toss it in the wash on a quick wash setting and warm water.
 Dry your fabric on a warm setting too.
 Get all the shrinkage out of the way first.

 The top is cut out like a circle skirt.
 You fold your fabric in half and then, in half again.
 You can use the whole pattern or use the cut-out shapes to make the "wings" along the hem.
 Sounds simple, right?
 It is!

 After your pieces are cut out, grab your fabric.
 Time to trace it off.